 Christoph Law Offices helps our veterans qualify for California’s military diversion program, getting them the support they need while helping them to avoid a criminal conviction.
 Call our offices at 760-670-3885 or contact us online for more information.

 How the Military Diversion Program Works in California

 Under the military diversion program, a veteran who has been charged with a misdemeanor crime can participate in an approved program that addresses the mental health problems that the veteran may be experiencing.
-Upon completion of the program, which will take no longer than two years, the misdemeanor charge is dismissed and the arrest will be considered to “never have occurred.”
+Upon completion of the program, which generally takes one year and is no longer than two years, the misdemeanor charge is dismissed and the arrest will be considered to “never have occurred.”

 Veteran’s Court is available for felonies as well and is different than military diversion.
 It is also focused on rehabilitation instead of incarceration and works closely with the Veteran’s Administration to make sure that military service members get the support they need through appropriate services and programs.
 Veteran’s Court programs can also result in a dismissal after completion of the program post sentencing.
 Military diversion is available without any plea or sentencing.

 Qualifying for the Military Diversion Program

 The details of the military diversion program are outlined in Cal.
 Penal Code Section 1001.80.
 The program only applies to current or former members of the U.S. military who have been charged with misdemeanors, and the following conditions must be also be met:

 - The veteran is suffering from sexual trauma, traumatic brain injury, post-traumatic stress disorder, substance abuse, or mental health problems as a result of his or her military service as indicated by a mental health professional.

 - The veteran agrees to participate in the program and waives his or her right to a speedy trial.
 The mental health professional will also provide a treatment plan.